US Army officers render assistance after diner collapses in Colorado Springs restaurant

 |0

-This work, US Army officers render assistance after diner collapses in Colorado Springs restaurant, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US Army officers render assistance after diner collapses in Colorado Springs restaurant, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-US Army officers render assistance after diner collapses in Colorado Springs restaurant

 LEAVE A COMMENT